-Jack was shortlisted as Asia Tax Leader for 2019 and 2018 and has been listed as a leader for tax controversy by International Tax Review.
-He is also listed as a leading individual for tax in the 2019 rankings of the Legal 500.
+Jack is listed as a leader for tax controversy by International Tax Review and a leading individual for tax by the Legal 500.

 Jack is regularly featured as a speaker and writer on tax in Asia and has given lectures on Asian and international tax at a number of leading bodies, including the International Fiscal Association ("IFA"), the International Bureau of Fiscal Documentation ("IBFD"), the World Bank, and leading universities across Europe and Asia.